Jushto/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1 - function concatenating two strings and uses at most n bytes from src 2 - function copying a string
 3 - function comparing two strings
-4 - function to reverse gan array
+4 - function to reverse an array
+5 - function changing lowercase to uppercase